Leodamas of Thasos

-Leodamas of Thasos (Λεωδάμας ὁ Θάσιος, c.
-380 BC) was a Greek mathematician and a contemporary of Plato, about whom little is known.
+Leodamas of Thasos (Λεωδάμας ὁ Θάσιος; 4th century BC) was a Greek mathematician and a contemporary of Plato, about whom little is known.

 There are two references to Leodamas in Proclus's Commentary on Euclid:

 At this time [Plato's time] also lived Leodamas of Thasos, Archytas of Tarentum, and Theaetetus of Athens, by whom the theorems [of geometry] were increased in number and brought into a more scientific arrangement.
 Younger than Leodamas was Neoclides and his pupil Leon, who added many discoveries.

 Plato, it is said, taught this method [analysis] to Leodamas, who is also reported to have made many discoveries in geometry by means of it.

 and one in Diogenes Laërtius' Lives and Opinions of Eminent Philosophers, Book 3 (Plato):

 He [Plato] was the first to explain to Leodamas of Thasos the method of solving problems by analysis.